-Dr. Mark David Major, AICP, CNU-A is an Assistant Professor of Architecture and Urban Design in the Department of Architecture and Urban Planning (DAUP), College of Engineering, at Qatar University in Doha, Qatar.
+Dr. Mark David Major, AICP, CNU-A is an Assistant Professor of Architecture and Urban Design in the Department of Architecture and Urban Planning (DAUP), College of Engineering at Qatar University in Doha, Qatar.
 He is an author, artist, entrepreneur, architect, and urban planner with over two decades of experience in academia, business, real estate, urban planning and design in the USA and Europe.
 Mark is also the founder of the architecture and urbanism blog, The Outlaw Urbanist.
-He is the author, poet, and playwright of several fiction and non-fiction titles including: Mars Rising (science fiction), The Persistence of Memory and Other Plays (theatre) and their individual Actors Editions, Everyday Objects: Collected Poems, 1987-2012 (poetry), An Infinitesimal Abundance of Color and An Excessive Abundance of Color (children’s books with artist Layce Boswell), and the Poor Richard series of almanacs for architects and planners.
+He is the author, poet, and playwright of several fiction and non-fiction titles including: Mars Rising (science fiction), The Persistence of Memory and Other Plays (theatre) and their individual Actors Editions, Everyday Objects: Collected Poems, 1987-2012 (poetry), An Infinitesimal Abundance of Color and An Excessive Abundance of Color (children’s books with artist Layce Boswell), the Poor Richard series of almanacs for architects and planners, and The Syntax of City Space: American Urban Grids (Routledge, 2018).

 He has been published in several different venues including academia, professional journals, newspapers, and poetry magazines for more than twenty years.
 His poem “Purchased Inertia” appeared in the February 2011 issue of The View From Here Magazine.
 His poems also appeared in the anthologies On the Wings of Pegasus, Patterns of Life, Visions, Whispers, and the German e-journal, Poems Niederngasse.
 He is a member of the Poetry Society of America and the Association of Independent Authors.